IslamAhmd95/python-practice-projects/README.md

 ## Why This Repo?

 This repo is meant for:

 - Practicing new libraries and concepts

-- Building a solid portfolio of small projects
+- Building a solid portfolio with projects

 - Helping others learn from simple, real-world examples